oss-generic/process/codingStandards/CodingStandard-Java.md

   </tr>
 </table>

-When there is only one statement in the loop body it can be written without wrapping it between `{ }`, however that is error prone and *very* strongly discouraged from using.
+>Rationale: When there is only one statement in the loop body, Java allows it to be written without wrapping it between `{ }`.
+However that is error prone and *very* strongly discouraged from using.

 ### **Conditionals**

-**11. The conditional should be put on a separate line.**
+**11. :star: The conditional should be put on a separate line.**

 <table>
   <tr>